HoneyryderChuck/http-clients-benchmark/README.md

 ## FAQ

+### Why?

+As the maintainer of `httpx`, I'm interested in how well it measures against other popular `ruby` alternatives, specifically in:

+#### Performance

+In `ruby`, it's very common to hear that one should "drop down to C" in order to get more performance. `httpx` being pure `ruby`, I don't think, at least with modern `ruby`, that the implementation complexity is worth the cost; and `httpx` can perform as well or better as any other alternative.
+This benchmark keeps my assumptions honest.

+#### Feature completeness

+Not all clients support all features, so this chart can also be informative to anyone looking for feature coverage.

+#### API

+I also want to compare how "friendly" APIs are, when it comes to performing requests (disclaimer: `net-http` is as hard as it sounds).

-* Q.: How often are the benchmarks updated?
+### Q.: How often are the benchmarks updated?

 Once a month.
 My CI minutes are limited.

-* Q.: Which benchmark is the most important?
+### Q.: Which benchmark is the most important?

 It depends of your workload.
 If you need to support concurrent requests, look at those.
 If you perform a request at a time not too often, probably you'd want to look at the single benchmark.
 However, you should take other parameters into consideration, such as API, maintainability, ease of integration, etc. .

-* Q.: What about memory usage, POST requests...?
+### Q.: What about memory usage, POST requests...?

 Still in the works.
 But feel free to make suggestions in the issues box.